"It’s beautifully written - both intelligent and incredibly immersive" Surian Fletcher-Jones, Head of Development, Working Title Films

 One of the greatest true stories in history

-Trafalgar is envisaged as a television series suitable for Netflix, Amazon, HBO or any of the serious players in the golden age of Television which we are currently enjoying.
+Trafalgar is a six hour television series which I was originally commissioned to write by Working Title TV.
+It is envisaged as a high-end series suitable for Netflix, Amazon, HBO or any of the serious players in the golden age of television which we are currently enjoying.

 To create the six hours of scripts already written I completely immersed myself in the story of Horatio Nelson and Emma Hamilton - the greatest fighting admiral in history and the beautiful and mercurial woman he loved so passionately.